matthewcuevas/MATH2605/Problem 3/Part3ReadMe.txt

 	the prompt will now show all the information you need.

-6) At this point, you should be done executing each part and all information asked to be printed should be shown.
+6) At this point, you should be done executing each part and all information asked to be printed should be shown in the word document.

 Please see all the files in the Part 3 folder for all the answers requested.
 Thanks!